MAME Debugger¶

 feasible, tools may also manually generate the binary format directly.
 The format

-.
+is defined in src/lib/srcdbg/srcdbg_format.h.
 Because this is error-prone,

 tools should prefer using the static or shared library over generating the binary